 - Ditto for the beets.
 Cook them longer than you would for a salad.
 I’ve used beets cooked in the oven and in the Instant Pot for this recipe and both methods work well, as long as your beets are cooked through.

-- Should you peel/chop your beets?
+- Should you peel/chop your beets before using them in hummus?

 - Beets can get a bit messy.
 My preference is to buy small beets whenever possible.
 Then I simply scrub them with a vegetable brush and cook them whole (skin on) in my Instant Pot.
 No cutting board required and no stained fingers/cutting board/shirt. 🙂